Genus-zero Permutation-twisted Conformal Blocks for Tensor Product Vertex Operator Algebras: The Tensor-factorizable Case: Introduction

 An important problem that has long attracted people in orbifold conformal field theory is the following: given a nice (say, CFT-type, $C_2$-cofinite, rational) vertex operator algebra (VOA) $\Vbb$ (or a completely rational conformal net $\mc A$) with a finite automorphism group $G$, once we know the tensor category $\Rep(\Vbb)$ of untwisted $\Vbb$-modules, what do we know about the category $\Rep^G(\Vbb)$ of $G$-twisted $\Vbb$-modules?

-The most studied examples of this problem are permutation orbifold VOAs, namely, the permutation action of $G$ on $\Ubb=\Vbb^{\otimes E}$ where $E$ is a finite set and $G$ is a subgroup of the permutation group $\Perm(E)$.
-As shown in \cite{BHS98,BDM02} (cf. \cite{LX04,KLX05} for the conformal net version), all $G$-twisted $\Ubb$-modules can be explicitly constructed from (untwisted) $\Vbb$-modules.
+The most studied examples of this problem are permutation orbifold VOAs, namely, the permutation action of $G$ on $\Ubb=\Vbb^{\otimes E}\equiv\bigotimes_{e\in E}\Vbb$ where $E$ is a finite set and $G$ is a subgroup of the permutation group $\Perm(E)$, cf. Def. \ref{lb72}.
+As shown in \cite{BHS98,BDM02} (cf. \cite{LX04,KLX05} for the conformal net version), all $G$-twisted $\Ubb$-modules (i.e., $g$-twisted $\Ubb$-modules for some $g\in G$) can be explicitly constructed from (untwisted) $\Vbb$-modules.
 The $n$-fold covering maps $z\mapsto z^n$ for $\Pbb^1$ (for VOAs) or $S^1$ (for conformal nets) play a central role in these constructions.
-Recently, \cite{DXY21} gave a construction using Zhu's algebras.
+Recently, \cite{DXY22} gave a construction using Zhu's algebras.